brunnedu/CIL2023/README.md

 `pip install -r requirements.txt`

 You can then train the model by executing: \
-`python main.py train "./data" -n`
+`python main.py train "path to training data" -id "experiment name"` \
+In case the training crashes and you want to resume from the last checkpoint, use the `-r` flag.

 To see a list of all available commands type: \
 `python main.py --help`